red-data-tools/GR.rb/README.md

 ## Contributing

-GR.rb is a library under development, so even small improvements like typofix are welcome!
+GR.rb is a library under development, so even small improvements like fixing typos are welcome!
 Please feel free to send us your PR.

 * [Report bugs](https://github.com/red-data-tools/GR.rb/issues)